 - 1. All exhibitors must be enrolled with the Extension Office in the 4-H project in which they are exhibiting by the last Friday in April. - 2.
-Entry deadline is July 15, 2021.
+Entry deadline is July 14, 2022 via the website fairentry.com.
 No late entries.
-Postmark will determine entry date. - 3.
-4-H Home Economics & General Projects will have interview judging Tuesday, August 3 at 9:00 AM until 5:00 p.m. at the Exhibit Building (unless otherwise noted).
-Project Drop off and pickup times will be communicated closer to event. - 4.
+Descriptions are required. - 3.
+4-H Home Economics & General Projects will have scheduled interview judging, Thursday, August 4, 9:30 AM 4:00 PM at the Exhibit Building (unless otherwise noted). - 4.
 Boulder County will follow state directives and not require interviews.
 All 4-H members, however, are still highly encouraged to participate in interview judging, as the experience is very beneficial to the member.
 Interviewing with a judge is one of the educational components of the 4-H program and helps teach many life skills to the participating member.
-There will not be a make-up day for interviews. - 5.
+There will not be a make-up day for interviews.
+Members may choose to use the - 5.
 Projects are divided into Junior, Intermediate, and Senior age groups.
 The ages, as of January 1 of the current year, are defined as following: